Frequently Asked Questions - Georgia State Patrol - Dispatcher

-A. The initial step in the hiring process is to complete a State Employment Application.
+A. The initial step in the hiring process is to submit an application on Team Georgia Careers when positions are posted.
 Next, you must take and pass the Telecommunicator Examination.
 This is generally given the first and third Wednesday at 9:00 am by the Chief Communications Officer at each of the nine Communication Centers throughout the state.
 After passing the exam, a background packet will be forwarded to you for completion.
-Once this is completely filled out and all requested documents returned to Human Resources, a background investigator will be assigned to complete the background investigation.
-Upon recommendation of the background investigator, a date and time for a polygraph examination will be set.
+Once this is completely filled out and all requested documents returned to Human Resources, a date and time for a polygraph examination will be set.
+Upon successful completion of the polygraph, a background investigator will be assigned to complete the background investigation.
 Finally, after completing all steps successfully, and a position becomes available, an interview of selected candidates will be conducted.

 - Telecommunicator Examination

 - Background Investigation